Flat Pack Furniture Assembly Guide

 Flat Pack Wardrobes

-Wardrobes all have the same basic design: an outside frame, a hard or soft backing, and doors that open out or glide along, depending on the quality.
+Flat pack wardrobes are a great budget alternative to the cost of fitted wardrobes, and all have the same basic design: an outside frame, a hard or soft backing, and doors that open out or glide along, depending on the quality.
 Sometimes inner shelves are placed and fixed along with the rail for hanging clothing, depending on the size, to provide additional rigidity.

-Therefore, as they are all long pieces of wood to put them together is easily done however, when placing the inner shelves, you must make sure they are put in properly as you don’t want them to collapse when you put items on top of them.
+Therefore, as they are all long pieces of wood, to put them together is easily done however, when placing the inner shelves, you must make sure they are put in properly as you don’t want them to collapse when you put items on top of them.

 Flat Pack Bed